 I have a friend who constantly bites off more than she can chew – in her home life, her parenting, her business, her friendships.
 She’s forever stressed and overwhelmed.
+She doesn’t understand her worth.
 She’s the one the PTA calls first and her boss asks to stay late.
 She bakes homemade cookies for fundraisers, traipses door-to-door selling gift wrap, and picks up extra duties at work for no recognition other than an “atta girl” or “thank you.”

 She would tell you she thrives on deadlines.
 And while that’s legitimately true for many of us, I gotta be honest – she appears to be STRIVING, not THRIVING!